Quick Answer: Why is I-95 through Richmond so dangerous for truck accidents?

 Many law firms settle every case because they don’t have trial experience.
 Trucking company insurers know this, and they’ll lowball settlement offers to lawyers who never go to court.

 We’re trial lawyers.
 If the insurance company won’t offer fair compensation for your injuries, we’ll take your case to a jury.
 And they know it.
+That helps you get better offers.

 4. No Fees Unless We Win